About my approach

 Your family often doesn’t really see you, no matter how clearly you try to explain yourself.

-You feel caught between worlds—your family’s culture and the life you’re actually living.
+You feel caught between worlds — your family’s culture and the life you’re actually living.

 You’re tired of therapists who nod politely but don’t really get the weight you’re carrying.

-You’ve been the caregiver, the peacekeeper, the one who holds it together—and you’re done putting everyone else first.
+You’ve been the caregiver, the peacekeeper, the one who holds it together — and you’re done putting everyone else first.

 You’re ready to stop performing and start living as who you actually are.

-You don’t have to call it trauma for it to matter.
-You don’t need to have it all figured out before we start.
-You just need to be ready to do the real work.
+You don't need to have it all figured out before we start.

 How we’ll work together